Galaxy-Vortex/GalaxyV4/readme.md

 ```bash
 npm start
 ```
 #### NOTE: The dafault port for GalaxyV4 is 3000.
-You can visit it by typing localhost:3000/ into a web browser
+You can visit it by typing localhost:3000/ into a web browser.
+Editing the port inside app.js, will change the port.
+Please do this if you run into an issue that says your port is closed/busy.
 <br>

 ## You can also deploy Galaxy on Koyeb(For Free)